dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/README.md

 # ⚡ Lambda Execution Engine
 ## This projext is in development flux.
-Should be fully working, but test it before fully deploying it.
+## It should be fully working, but fully test it before fully deploying it.
+### *Enterprise-Grade Serverless Cloud Platform for Smart Home Voice Control*

+# ⚡ Lambda Execution Engine
 ### *Enterprise-Grade Serverless Cloud Platform for Smart Home Voice Control*

 <div align="center">